-I know tons of students I have failed income to me asking me why.
-The biggest reason is that they did not take enough practice exams in order to gauge if they were really prepared or not.
+I know tons of students I have failed to ask me why.
+The biggest reason is that they did not take enough practice exams to gauge whether they were prepared.

-I suggest the Trainer Academy practice tests as they let you know which chapters/domains you are doing good or bad in and they have over 800 questions in total.
+I suggest the Trainer Academy practice tests as they let you know which chapters/domains you are doing well or badly in, and they have over 800 questions in total.

-Using smart flashcards or spaced repetition flashcards to practice for the NASM exam is one of the biggest tips I have to my students that are studying for NASM.
+Using smart flashcards or spaced repetition flashcards to practice for the NASM exam is one of the biggest tips and study strategies I have for my students that are studying for NASM.

-Spaced repetition flashcards are basically flashcards that use an algorithm in order to show you the most important cards for you.
+Spaced repetition flashcards are flashcards that use an algorithm to show you the most important cards.

-That system works like this: The intelligent flashcards learn which cards are difficult for you as well as which cards are hard for you to memorize.
+That system works like this: The intelligent flashcards learn which cards are difficult for you and which cards are hard for you to memorize.
 It will then repeatedly show you the difficult cards until they become easier and easier.
 On the other hand, easy cards will be shown less and less because you already have them memorized.

 NASM Memorization Mnemonics

-Fun, interesting and memorable mnemonics are one of the other great NASM study tips I have for my students.
+Fun, interesting, and memorable mnemonics are among the other great NASM study tips I have for my students.

-Memorizing difficult topics such as the overhead squat assessment can be extremely tiresome and difficult to memorize.
+Memorizing difficult topics, such as the overhead squat assessment, can be extremely tiresome and difficult.

-Creating interesting and fun mnemonics is the best way to go about memorizing these difficult concepts.
+Creating interesting and fun mnemonics is the best way to memorize these difficult concepts.
 It is especially very helpful for the underactive and overactive muscles of the postural assessments, such as the gluteus medius or latissimus dorsi.

-If you are going to create these mnemonics yourselves, try to make them as weird as you possibly can.
-The weirder the better!
+If you will create these mnemonics yourselves, try to make them as weird as you possibly can.
+The weirder, the better!